iftekher6/taskMan/README.md

 # Task Management App

-Welcome to the HustleTask repository!
+Welcome to the TaskMan repository!
 This application is built using the MERN (MongoDB, Express, React, Node.js) stack and comes with various functionalities to manage your tasks.

 ## Features

-*Authentication: Secure user authentication system to manage your tasks.
+*Authentication: Secure user authentication using Two Roles(Admin and User) system to manage your tasks.

 *Create Task: Easily create and publish your task with user-friendly interface.